 In 1992, Marjorie was the first woman ever elected to Congress from Pennsylvania in her own right.
 During her term in the House, Marjorie was appointed to the Committee on Energy and Commerce, the Committee on Small Business, the Committee on Government Operations.

-In addition to her work with WCI, Marjorie has taught at the University of Pennsylvania, has worked as a Woodrow Wilson Fellow and a Senior Fellow at the Annenberg Public Policy Center, and received a Presidential Appointment to the VEF Foundation.
+In addition to her work with WCI, Marjorie taught at the University of Pennsylvania for twenty years.
+She has worked as a Woodrow Wilson Fellow and a Senior Fellow at the Annenberg Public Policy Center, and received a Presidential Appointment to the VEF Foundation.
+In 2016, she was appointed by President Obama to serve on the Presidential Commission for the Preservation of American Heritage Abroad.
 She is the author four books, and the mother of a combined family of 11 children.
 With the refugee families she has been sponsoring over the years, her household has taken care of 25 children in total.

 Chair of the Board - Edie Hunt